Privacy Policy

 The application mask is provided to us by our Recruit CRM tool, a service of Workforce Cloud Tech Inc. As Workforce Cloud Tech Inc. processes personal data on our behalf in this context, we have concluded a corresponding order processing agreement with Workforce Cloud Tech Inc. which meets the requirements of Article 28 GDPR.

-You can find more information about data protection about the service Recruit CRM by Workforce Cloud Tech Inc. here
+When using the Recruit CRM a data transfer to the US takes place.
+The data exporter is Futurepath, the data importer is Workforce Cloud Tech Inc. You can find more information about data protection about the service Recruit CRM by Workforce Cloud Tech Inc. here

 • Job-Interviews and further procedure